codemagic-ci-cd/codemagic-docs/content/yaml-publishing/firebase-app-distribution.md

 {{< highlight yaml "style=paraiso-dark">}}
 publishing:
   firebase:
-    # use this line to autenticate via service account
+    # use this line to authenticate via service account
     firebase_service_account: $FIREBASE_SERVICE_ACCOUNT

     # or this line to authenticate via token: